bakai01/reactSocial/README.md

 # reactSocial
-Social network developed in ReactJS for practice
+Social network developed in ReactJS + Redux for practice